ECarry/photography-website-nextjs14/README.md

 ## Features

 - ▲ Framework is Next.js 14 (using App Directory and React Server Components) — a React framework for production-grade apps.
-Designed to be deployed on Vercel, but you can take it almost anywhere.
+Designed to be deployed on Vercel.
 - 🤝 Full TypeScript support, including strict mode.
 - 📦 React components from shadcn/ui, built on Radix UI, Tailwind CSS and cva.
 - 👩‍⚖️ Linting from eslint-config-harmony, which provides a strict set of configuration for ESLint, Prettier and Stylelint.
 - 📀 Database uses Prisma as the ORM.
 Can be connected to any supported database — I recommend PlanetScale.
 - 📧 Emails templated by react.email and sent using Resend.
 Additionally, Loops form for a waitlist.
-- 👨‍👩‍👧‍👦 Authentication provided by Clerk, which provides a secure, scalable and customizable authentication system.
+- 👨‍👩‍👧‍👦 Authentication provided by Next-auth v5.
 - 🟢 Log Drain and Status provided by BetterStack.
 - 🐞 Error capturing provided by Sentry.
 - 💸 Payments provided by Stripe.